February 4, 2020 | Authored by: Kevin Cancilla

 Update subscription billing solutions

 For instance, supporting multiple forms of payment and currency, as well as accounting for local regulations, makes it easier for organizations to expand services into new markets.
 In addition, streamlined, easy billing processes help improve the user experience, leading to higher levels of customer satisfaction.
-And, as noted earlier, sophisticated billing platforms are able to reduce instances of passive churn through the use of subscription intelligence.
+And, as noted earlier, sophisticated billing platforms can reduce instances of passive churn through the use of subscription intelligence.

 Partner with the right vendor to make 2020 successful